IDMiller2020/student-workbook/src/reflections/wk5/day3.md

 <br> <br>

 ## Daily Journal:
-## Read Servers with Node/Express > [MongoDb Relationships](https://codeworksacademy.com/fs-student-guide/resources/wk5/02-Relationships/) and answer the following questions
+## Read Servers with Node/Express > [MongoDb Relationships](https://codeworksacademy.com/fs-student-guide/resources/wk5/02-Relationships/) and answer the following questions:
 :
 1. In simple terms what is a sub-document? <br>
 ** <br>